openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/amygdala
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Amygdala' is a basal ganglion and cerebral hemisphere gray matter.
-It is part of the limbic system and temporal lobe.
+   :definition: Is a basal ganglion and cerebral hemisphere gray matter.
+Is part of the limbic system and the temporal lobe. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001876) ('is_a' and 'relationship')]
    :description: Subcortical brain region lying anterior to the hippocampal formation in the temporal lobe and anterior to the temporal horn of the lateral ventricle in some species.
 It is usually subdivided into several groups.
-Functionally, it is not considered a unitary structure (MM).
+Functionally, it is not considered a unitary structure (MM). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001876)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0100573
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0001876#amygdala-1
    :name: amygdala